rafi983/lws_ai-studio/README.md

 - A row of mini thumbnails appears beneath the main image in the modal.
 Clicking any thumbnail immediately displays that image in full preview.

+### 🖌️ Canvas Editor Modal

+The **Canvas Editor** is a full-featured, in-browser image editor built into the AI image generation app.
+It allows users to annotate, draw, and enhance generated images directly in the app — no external tools needed.

+**Features:**

+- **Freehand Drawing**
+  Draw on the image using a customizable brush with color and stroke width controls.

+- **Text Annotations**
+  Click anywhere on the canvas to place user-input text with adjustable size and color.

+- **Emoji Stickers**
+  Choose from a set of popular emojis to drag-and-drop playful elements onto the image.

+- **Undo/Redo History**
+  Every drawing action is recorded and can be reversed or re-applied using undo/redo buttons.

+- **Clear Canvas**
+  Revert the canvas back to the original image with a single click.

+- **Image Download**
+  Save the edited image as a `.png` file using the built-in download button.

+## 🖼️ How It Works

+- When the user clicks the **Edit** button on any generated image, the `CanvasEditorModal` opens.
+- The editor loads the image onto a `<canvas>` element at full resolution.
+- All drawing and editing actions are rendered directly onto the canvas.
+- The final result can be downloaded, but is not yet saved in app state or local history.

 ### ⚙️ Advanced Generation Controls
 - **Model Selection:** Choose from dynamically fetched AI models.